About High Field Surgery

 What Will We Do With The Results?

 The information will give us valuable feedback on what you think of the care and treatment you have received.
 This will help us to improve the experience for patients in the future.
+You can see a summary of the results here.

 More Information